jurmous/etcd4j/README.md

 Etcd version support
 ====================
-This project currently supports etcd 0.3 which first supports the v2 api and any above.
-It supports all the key space features in etcd 0.4.x and 0.5.x
+This project supports any etcd client which supports the etcd v2 api.
+This is any etcd version up from etcd 0.3 to 2.x

 Download
 ========